stonylohr/float-diff/README.md

-# diff-summary-f64
+# float-diff

-Utilities for gathering and displaying a coarse summary of values, intended primarily for use in debugging.
-It holds at most two values at full precision, and only records categorized counts for others.
+Utilities for use in calculating and coarsely summarizing differences between floating point values.
+Designed primarily with testing and debugging in mind.

+Early releases will focus exclusively on the f64 type.